 Clicking on a subnet takes to you a detailed view/edit page for that subnet.

-The actions pulldown includes an option for creating a ping sweep for a set of selected subnets.
+The Action menu also includes an option for creating a ping sweep for a set of selected subnets.

 Network and mask bits are required fields, all others are optional.
 Range begin and end are calculated automatically based on network and mask bits if not entered.